projectara/greybus-spec/source/device_class.rst

 Greybus NFC Protocol Version Operation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Greybus NFC protocol version operation allows the protocol handling software on both ends of a connection to negotiate the version of the NFC protocol to use.
+The Greybus NFC Protocol version operation allows the Protocol handling software on both ends of a connection to negotiate the version of the NFC Protocol to use.

 Greybus NFC Protocol Version Request
 """"""""""""""""""""""""""""""""""""

 Table :num:`table-nfc-version-request` defines the Greybus NFC version request payload.
-The request supplies the greatest major and minor version of the NFC protocol supported by the sender.
+The request supplies the greatest major and minor version of the NFC Protocol supported by the sender.

 .. figtable::
     :nofig: